SuperOfficeDocs/superoffice-docs/release-notes/10.2/service/index.md

 so.topic: reference
 ---

-# New and improved service
+# New and improved Service

 * [Service/Request inside the CRM module (10.2.5)][5]